Transatlantic and British Isles Circumnavigation Cruise (Part 1)

 Day 2 Excursion: Big Island Tour: Volcano and a Taste of the Big Island of Hawaii

 This six and a half hour tour provides a good overview of the windward side of the Big Island with the added bonus of a fairly long sightseeing stop inside Volcano National Park.
 Our driver, David, provided an informative running commentary along the way, keeping us entertained and engaged in the tour.
-David picked us up dockside with a full sized window van which was in good repair and with sufficient seating for our small group.
+David picked us up dockside with a full-sized window van which was in good repair and with sufficient seating for our small group.

 Our first stop was at a local coffee grower and processor, the Hilo Coffee Mill.
-The owner gave us a 5 minute overview of the coffee growing and roasting process then turned us loose to visit his small gift shop.
-In addition to having the opportunity to buy coffee and coffee themed merchandise, we were given small free samples of his coffee.
+The owner gave us a 5-minute overview of the coffee growing and roasting process then turned us loose to visit his small gift shop.
+In addition to having the opportunity to buy coffee and coffee-themed merchandise, we were given small free samples of his coffee.
 Sad to say, I was not impressed with his coffee.
 However, to be fair, as an old Soldier, I like my coffee strong, which is not how they brewed their samples.
 Tasting it brought to mind a favorite cousin who we joked brewed his coffee by waving a single bean over the hot water.

 Volcano National Park